REPEATERS IN UTAH

-Amateur Radio repeater stations in Utah including a number in
+Radio repeater stations in Utah including a number in Southwestern Utah.

-comprehensive listing of all known Amateur Radio repeaters in Utah
+listing of all known Amateur Radio repeaters in Utah please follow this

 Amateur Radio Club's

-Dixie Amateur Radio Club has a linked repeater system.
-Here are
+Amateur Radio Club has a linked repeater system.
+Here are the new frequencies

-is the frequency shown above.
+the frequency shown above.
 You should have the transmit offset

-set to minus (-) 600kHz and each of these repeaters
+set to minus (-) 600kHz and each of these repeaters require a 100hz

 on accessing IRLP Links from the Club's DARC Repeater System:

 All you need to do is

 key up on one of the 2 meter DARC repeaters, count to two to get time for